 Hé studied business at Peking University.
 She was well on her way to her master’s program at the Guanghua School of Management when she realized she had chosen that path not for herself but to please others.
 After a stint abroad in Amsterdam, she returned to Beijing, graduated from her program, and moved into an underground artist community for a year.

 That’s when she chose art.
 She interned at Pace Gallery Beijing and eventually applied to study Visual Arts Administration at NYU.
 “In New York, I continued to work part-time at Pace and also did an internship at Christie’s,” she says.
 “That’s where I found out that I did not want to pursue a career in auction houses.
 Monetary value becomes the main concern there, rather than aesthetic value, and there aren’t many opportunities to work directly with artists.
 Art becomes part of the capital game.”

 Hé came up with the idea of opening an apartment gallery with classmate Jiaxi Yang, and they launched Fou in 2013.
-The gallery moved to its current location in 2016, a historic brownstone in Bedford-Stuyvesant, in 2016.
+The gallery moved to its current location, a historic brownstone in Bedford-Stuyvesant, in 2016.
 Yet finding a permanent home was not easy, and after months of searching for a suitable and affordable site, Hé was close to giving up.
 “I still clearly remember that winter day in 2016.
 I met up with Du Meng, who was also graduating from school.
 We both had visa problems.
 On that windy street, I told her if I found a new space then we had to do a show together.”
 And they did: Du held her first solo show at Fou.

 “This is a space where life and art become indispensable to each other.
 And it’s not staged dependence—it’s real.
 From the very beginning I wanted the gallery to have a kitchen,” Hé says.
 She wants Fou to feel like a home, and it probably helps that it is one: the space also serves as Hé’s apartment.